apazureck/openui5vscodeTypescriptTools/client/README.md

 # ui5ts Extension

 This extension improves the experience using UI5 with typescript.
+It is also targeted to give a quicker start in developing UI5, but also more experieced users may have a profit.

 It is currently work in progress.
+It also may benefit js programming, as I try to keep all filesearches to both, ts and js file endings.
+Please let me know on github, if something mentioned below does not work for js.

 ## Disclaimer